Japan sounds alarm bells as coronavirus cases surge in Hokkaido

 Hokkaido is one of the coldest regions of Japan, and tends to enter the winter season earlier than the rest of the country.
 It has already snowed in Hokkaido this season, with the mercury sinking to minus 0.8 Celsius in Sapporo on Tuesday morning.

 The prefecture reported 166 new cases Tuesday after logging a record high of 200 cases the day before.
-Hokkaido has been seeing a steady increase of new infections since late October, bringing its cumulative total of cases to 4,364.
+Hokkaido has been seeing a steady increase of new infections since late October, bringing its cumulative total of cases just past 4,200.

 Experts and officials believe new infections in Hokkaido are being caused in part by people spending more time indoors together in poorly ventilated rooms, due to the increasingly cold weather.